 10. It never hurts to look.
 By investigating opportunities in private industry, you’ll educate yourself as to the types of positions available.
 Perhaps you’re thinking of an accounting management role, a financial reporting position, or even a position in internal audit or Analytics.
 With a public accounting foundation, you have many options.

-There are so many exciting and growing companies in Boston that are looking aggressively for Big Four talent – job descriptions indicate “Big Four Required” or “Big Four Preferred.”
-Start investigating the options, talk to a WinterWyman consultant and learn what’s going on in the Boston area job market.
+There are so many exciting and growing companies that are looking aggressively for Big Four talent – job descriptions indicate “Big Four Required” or “Big Four Preferred.”
+Start investigating the options, talk to one of our recruiters and learn what’s going on in the accounting job market.
 Now may be the perfect time for you take advantage of your Big Four background and make a change that will benefit every aspect of your life.